Ideas Have Little Substance

 Why fermentation?

-Solid question, let us briefly explain what the flunk we are doing here.
+Solid question, let us briefly explain what's going on.

 In Parrhesia Fermentery we are optimizing the functions of foods and drinks with very specific and controlled lactic acid fermentations.
 Lactic acid fermentation is a natural process where lactic acid bacteria (no, not dairy related) convert sugars into lactic acid.
 This not only preserves food but also enhances its nutritional value and digestibility.